pharo-contributions/OSSubprocess/README.md

 ##Running the tests
 You need to run the tests of the package `OSSubprocess-Tests`.
 The current test coverage is about 65%.
+You may want to take a look to our [Travis CI integration](https://travis-ci.org/marianopeck/OSSubprocess/).

 ## Contributing